-The goal of a Home Energy Management System is to cover the energy demand of a household while minimizing costs and/or emissions.
-Typically, a HEMS reduces costs and emissions by maximizing the utilization of renewable energy as it aligns consumption with times when renewable energy is availables.
+The goal of a home energy management system is to cover the energy demand of a household while minimizing costs and/or emissions.
+Typically, a HEMS reduces costs and emissions by maximizing the utilization of renewable energy as it aligns consumption with times when renewable energy is available.

 Every household has its individual needs.
 Thus the use cases and applications may vary to fit specific demands.
 Home Energy Management Systems can start with a basic setup involving a few assets and then become more complex to enable more savings.